sturmenta/goku-karabiner-miryoku/README.md

 ## Why all of this?
 >
-> The keyboard im using (Keychron k2 v2) it's a 75% keyboard with a lot of keys, it's a great keyboard, but it's not programmable, so i'm using Goku to create a config for Karabiner-Elements to make it programmable.
+> The keyboard im using (Keychron k2 v2) it's a great keyboard, but it's not programmable, so i'm using Goku to create a config for Karabiner-Elements to make it programmable.
 >

 ## Steps